gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 extra nbt data to merge with the entity.
 What makes it different from calling `run('summon ...')`, is the fact that you get the entity back as a return value, which is swell.

+### `can_spawn(name, pos), can_spawn(entity, pos)`

+Returns a boolean value of whether or not an entity (either as a string or as an entity passed as an argument) cand spawn in that spot.
+The reason you might want to use a pre-existing entity is that if you just pass in a string, it will spawn in that entity and then kill it instantaneously, and if you are doing multiple of these calls on the same entity type, it could get rather slow after a while.

+### `perimeter_info(name, pos)`

+Returns a tuple of `[water_count, land_count, entity_count, samples]`.
+These are the number of water spawning spaces, the number of land spawning spaces, the number of spawning spaces for the mob itself (if defined, if not just pass in `''`), and the first 10 spawning spaces for that mob (again, if defined).

 ## Entity Manipulation

 Unlike with blocks, that use a plethora of vastly different querying functions, entities are queried with the `query`